Open Source · Self-Hosted · OGC API

 Map builder & sharing

-3D Terrain
+3D terrain

-Raster & COG tiles
+Raster and COG tiles

 AI assist (optional)

-Connect your own OpenAI or Anthropic key to explore your catalog in plain language, generate maps, and draft dataset descriptions.
-Optional and off by default — GeoLens runs fully without it.
+Bring an OpenAI-compatible endpoint or Anthropic key to ask about your catalog in plain language, create maps, and draft dataset descriptions.
+Optional: GeoLens runs fully without it, and AI stays inert until you configure a provider key.

 OGC API